Wichita, Kansas: Economy

-It is the birthplace of famous restaurants such as White Castle and Pizza Hut.
-A survey of well-known Kansas-based brands conducted by RSM Marketing Services and the Wichita Consumer Research Center showed many of the top-25 Kansas-based brands such as Koch, Coleman, Cessna, Pizza Hut, Beechcraft, Freddy's, and more are based in Wichita.
+Restaurants founded in Wichita include White Castle and Pizza Hut.
+A survey of well-known Kansas-based brands conducted by RSM Marketing Services and the Wichita Consumer Research Center showed many of the top-25 Kansas-based brands such as Koch, Inc., Coleman, Cessna, Pizza Hut, Beechcraft, Freddy's, and more are based in Wichita.

 Wichita's principal industrial sector is manufacturing, which accounted for 21.6% of area employment in 2003.
 Aircraft manufacturing has long dominated the local economy, and plays such an important role that it has the ability to influence the economic health of the entire region; the state offers tax breaks and other incentives to aircraft manufacturers.

 Healthcare is Wichita's second-largest industry, employing about 28,000 people in the local area.
 Since healthcare needs remain fairly consistent regardless of the economy, this field was not subject to the same pressures that affected other industries in the early 2000s.
 The Kansas Spine Hospital opened in 2004, as did a critical-care tower at Wesley Medical Center.
 In July 2010, Via Christi Health, which is the largest provider of healthcare services in Kansas, opened a hospital that will serve the northwest area of Wichita.
 Via Christi Hospital on St. Teresa is the system's fifth hospital to serve the Wichita community.
 In 2016, Wesley Healthcare opened Wesley Children's Hospital, the first and only children's hospital in the Wichita area.

-Thanks to the early 20th-Century oil boom in neighboring Butler County, Kansas, Wichita became a major oil town, with dozens of oil-exploration companies and support enterprises.
-Most famous of these was Koch Industries, today a global natural-resources conglomerate.
+Thanks to the early 20th-century oil boom in neighboring Butler County, Kansas, Wichita became a major oil town, with dozens of oil-exploration companies and support enterprises.
+Most famous of these was Koch, Inc., today a global natural-resources conglomerate.
 The city was also at one time the headquarters of the former Derby Oil Company, which was purchased by Coastal Corporation in 1988.
-Wichita is home to oil and natural gas organizations Kansas Strong and Kansas Independent Oil & Gas Association.

-Koch Industries and Cargill, the two largest privately held companies in the United States, both operate headquarters facilities in Wichita.
-Koch Industries' primary global corporate headquarters is in a large office-tower complex in northeast Wichita.
-Cargill Meat Solutions Div., at one time the nation's third-largest beef producer, is headquartered downtown.
-Other firms with headquarters in Wichita include roller-coaster manufacturer Chance Morgan, gourmet food retailer Dean & Deluca, renewable energy company Alternative Energy Solutions, and Coleman Company, a manufacturer of camping and outdoor recreation supplies.
-Air Midwest, the nation's first officially certificated "commuter" airline, was founded and headquartered in Wichita and evolved into the nation's eighth-largest regional airline prior to its dissolution in 2008.
+Koch, Inc. and Cargill, the two largest privately held companies in the United States, both operate headquarters facilities in Wichita.
+The Koch, Inc. global corporate headquarters is in a large office-tower complex in northeast Wichita.
+Cargill Meat Solutions, at one time the nation's third-largest beef producer, is headquartered downtown.
+Other firms with headquarters in Wichita include amusement ride manufacturer Chance Rides, gourmet food retailer Dean & Deluca, renewable energy company Alternative Energy Solutions, and Coleman Company, a manufacturer of camping and outdoor recreation supplies.
+Air Midwest, the first officially certificated "commuter" airline in the U.S., was founded and headquartered in Wichita and evolved into the nation's eighth-largest regional airline prior to its dissolution in 2008.